 Consult the UH Graduate School for detailed instructions for electronic submission of your application materials.
 The English Department requires the following materials:

-- The scores for the GRE general test should be sent directly to the Graduate School.
+- The scores for the GRE general test.

 - The student’s statement of intent (1-2 pages).
 Submit using the Personal Statement section in the myUH system.